sothach/chameleon/docs/solution.md

 4. Solve
 5. Finish

-Using a 'white-board-to-code' approach, this flow is implemented with the verbatim line below:
+Using a 'white-board-to-code' approach, this flow is implemented verbatim by the line below:
 ```
     source.async via verifyRequest via start via solve via finish runWith Sink.seq
 ```